 | SUPPORT INDEPENDENT SOCIAL COMMENTARY!
 Subscribe to our Substack community GRP Insider to receive by email our in-depth free weekly newsletter.
 Subscribe to our Substack newsletter, GRP Insider!
 Learn more |

 One can only speculate on what could have accounted for such a massive lapse in editorial oversight.
-Was it a reflection of the reality the landscape Big Corporate Media businesses compete in nowadays that is characterised by a mad scramble — often at the expense of basic journalistic rigour — to publish content to capture those clicks?
-Could it be a Freudian slip on revealing what many have long suspected to be a bias against certain countries, societies, and characters regarded by the editors and shareholders of these organisations to be deliberate perpetrators of “crimes against humanity”?
+Was it a reflection of the reality of the rapidly-evolving landscape Big Corporate Media businesses compete in nowadays?
+It is, indeed, one that is characterised by a mad hour-by-hour scramble — often at the expense of basic journalistic rigour — to publish content to capture those dollar-delivering clicks.
+Even more disturbing, could it be a Freudian slip that reveals what many have long suspected to be a bias against certain countries, societies, and characters regarded by the editors and shareholders of these organisations to be deliberate perpetrators of “crimes against humanity”?

 More importantly, humans now compete not just amongst themselves but against a new emerging intelligence — the first non-human intelligence in history that actually threatens our humanity.
 Literally: Oh the humanity!
 Indeed, it is one thing for a runner to compete with another human in the Olympics.
 “Journalists” nowadays are doing the equivalent of runners competing with F1 cars.
 Sad.